Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: Introduction

 \end{corollary}

 \begin{proof} Note again that $m>1$ implies $m\geq 4$ already.
 In the work \cite{HirschEMB} it was proven that the $\W$-index of an inverted complete minimal with $m$ embedded planar end is $m-d$ and that $d\in \{2,3\}$.
 If there were a complete minimal sphere $X$ with $m$ embedded planar ends and $d=2$, the $\W$-index of its inverted surface would be $m-2$.
-By the procedure described above we know that $\Ind = m-3$ on an open and dense set of $\W$-critical spheres with $\W=4\pi m$ satisfying $d=3$.
-Thus, the existence of such a $\W$-critical sphere $X$ would contradict the lower semi-continuity of the $\W$-index. \end{proof}
+By Lemma~\ref{lem:genericS} we know that $\Ind = m-3$ on an open and dense set of $\W$-critical spheres with $\W=4\pi m$ satisfying $d=3$.
+Thus, the existence of such a $\W$-critical sphere $X$ would contradict the lower semi-continuity (Appendix \ref{appendix:lowersemicontinuity}) of the $\W$-index. \end{proof}